Is now a bad time to buy a new Mac, and what else did Apple announce at its WWDC 2020 keynote? Read more…

-If you're planning to upgrade to the latest version of the iPhone, you need to consider how you'll transfer your data from your older model to the new iPhone 7.
+If you're planning to upgrade to the latest iPhone, you need to consider how you'll transfer your data from your older model to the new handset.

 Note: This method can only be used if you’re under a stable Wi-Fi environment.
 If you don’t have Wi-Fi at home, skip to Option 2.

 - First, take your older device that you are transferring the data from.

 - Next, tap on ‘Settings’ (the icon with the cogs).